Venice Film Festival day 1 reviews: The Reluctant Fundamentalist, Superstar and Izmena

 The Venice Film Festival opened with three very interesting features: The Reluctant Fundamentalist from Mira Nair (out of competition), Superstar by Xavier Giannioli and Izmena by Kirill Serebrennikov (both in competition).

-Lahore, an American professor is kidnapped by a group of terrorists.
-Agent Bobby Lincoln (Liv Schreiber), disguised as a journalist, is on the trace of politically involved university teacher Changez (Riz Ahmed), suspected of being mastermind of the crime.
+In Lahore, an American professor is kidnapped by a group of terrorists.
+Agent Bobby Lincoln (Liv Schreiber), disguised as a journalist, is on the trace of politically involved university teacher Changez (Riz Ahmed), suspected of being the mastermind behind the crime.

 Changez studied in the United States and became an extremely successful consultant at a major New York firm.
 He is respected by his colleagues and bosses, and loved by his girlfriend (Kate Hudson).

 The 9/11 attacks cause cracks in his perfect life; suddenly the world he once loved starts to distrust him.
 Invasive inspections from the police and racist talk at work from his colleagues slowly irritate and lacerate his mind.